arielherself/espresso/README.md

 In September, [inflation](https://te.arielherself.xyz/finance-and-economics/2022/08/31/europe-is-heading-for-recession-how-bad-will-it-be) in the euro zone came in at 9.9%, almost—but not quite—reaching double digits for the first time.
 Unfortunately for policymakers, inflation is spreading across the economy.

 New figures released on Wednesday from Eurostat, the EU’s statistics agency, provide the full picture of the rising inflationary pressures.
 [Energy prices](https://te.arielherself.xyz/europe/2022/09/29/europes-next-energy-crunch) rose by a staggering 40% in September, compared with a year earlier.
 Food prices rose 12%.
 These prices are volatile and will (with any luck) fall again.
 But goods and services prices also increased, by 5.5% and 4.3% respectively, and will be harder to bring down.
-In fact, goods inflation seems to be accelerating: prices rose at an annualised rate of 38% between August and September.At a meeting next week the European Central Bank will have to take stock of such depressing numbers, and act accordingly.
+In fact, goods inflation seems to be accelerating: prices rose at an annualised rate of 38% between August and September.
+At a meeting next week the European Central Bank will have to take stock of such depressing numbers, and act accordingly.
 Expect another chunky rise in interest rates.

 ## Could Oregon elect a Republican governor?